{{ summaryHeading }}

 How to Use This Tool:

-1. Choose a Formula price preset only as a starting profile.
-Replace Product label, Formula format, Container price, and yield fields with the product you are comparing.
+1. Use Formula price preset only as a starting point.
+Replace Product label, Formula format, Container price, and the relevant yield fields with the actual product you are comparing.

-5. Choose the Planning period and Preparation waste buffer.
-The container count rounds up to whole containers for that period.
+5. Choose Planning period and Preparation waste buffer.
+The calculator rounds purchases to whole containers for the period, so short periods can show unused prepared yield.

-6. Use Advanced for currency display, tax, discount, coupon, shipping, containers per order, current stock, reserve stock target, and reorder lead time.
+6. Open Advanced when tax, subscription discounts, fixed coupons, shipping, containers per order, current stock, reserve days, or reorder lead time materially change the shopping plan.

 Interpreting Results:

-Cost Snapshot Daily, monthly, annualized, bottle, shelf-ounce, and effective-ounce cost.
-Confirm the prepared-ounce yield matches the product label.
+Cost Snapshot Daily, monthly, annualized, per-bottle, shelf-ounce, and effective-ounce cost.
+Check that the yield is prepared formula, not net powder weight unless powder-weight mode is intended.

-Container Plan Whole containers to buy, exact containers needed, unused prepared yield, current stock days, and reorder status.
-Check whether current stock should reduce shopping plans outside the estimate.
+Container Plan Whole containers to buy, exact containers needed, unused prepared yield, stock runway, purchase orders, and reorder status.
+Remember that current stock affects runway and reorder timing, not the purchase budget by itself.

-Formula Budget Curve Shows how monthly cost changes across daily prepared ounces for the current product setup.
-Use it for sensitivity, not for predicting the baby's next intake stage.
+Formula Budget Curve Shows how monthly cost changes as daily prepared ounces rise or fall under the current product setup.
+Use it for sensitivity planning, not as a prediction of the baby's future intake.

 Technical Details: